kattelles/data_structures_and_algos/README.md

 ## Linked-List

 A linked list is a data structure that consists of a series of links.
 Each link holds a value and a pointer to the next link (or nil).
 Given a pointer to the first (or head) link, you can access any arbitrary link by traversing the links in order.
+Singly linked list = each link only holds a pointer for next.
+Doubly linked list = each link holds a pointer to previous and next.

 | API             | BigO
 | ----------------|--------------|